Born: December 29, 1969

 Date of Birth: December 29,1969

 Although best known for her brilliant portrayal of England's confident and witty Elizabeth Bennet from A&E's Pride and Prejudice, Jennifer is not British.
 The daughter of novelist John Ehle and actress Rosemary Harris, Jennifer was actually born in North Carolina.
 Due to her mother's frequent moves, she didn't spend much time there.
 Jennifer had to change schools 18 times.

-She attended London's Central School of Speech and Drama, but dropped out in her final term when Sir Peter Hall offered her a leading role in Channel 4's production of The Camomile Lawn (with her mother playing her character aged).
+She attended London's Central School of Speech and Drama, but dropped out in her final term when Sir Peter Hall offered her a leading role in Channel 4's production of The Camomile Lawn (with her mother playing the elder version of her character).

 Her first movie role was as Cynthia Powell (John Lennon's first wife) in 1993's Backbeat.
 She was in several Alan Bleasdale Presents television productions and won acclaim as the slain army wife Penny McAllister in Beyond Reason.

 The first time most American audiences were introduced to Jennifer was in January of 1996, when A&E showed the BBC/A&E production of Jane Austen's Pride and Prejudice.
 Her role as Elizabeth Bennet won her a 1996 BAFTA award as Best Actress.
 In her acceptance speech she joked, "Half of this award should go to my wigs."

 Jennifer also has done theater work.
 She was seen in Tartuffe in the West End and has performed as part of the Royal Shakespeare Company in such roles as Lady Anne in Richard III, Amanda in The Relapse, and Serafina in The Painter of Dishonour.